 Why sell internationally on eBay?

 There is no question that selling internationally on eBay can be lucrative.
-Over 60% of eBay’s net revenue last year was earned on eBay sites outside of the US.
+Over 60% of eBay’s net revenue so far this year was earned on eBay sites outside of the US.
 There are over 250 million searches every day on all eBay sites combined.
 Simply put, selling internationally increases the potential for more sales, and hence, more profit. eBay claims that sellers who use the Global Shipping Program can increase their sales by up to 15%.

 The Global Shipping Program: Step by Step Process